huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_instance.md

 * `time_zone` - (Optional) Specifies the time zone.
 Defaults to "UTC+08:00".
   Changing this parameter will create a new resource.

+* `force_import` - (Optional) If specified, try to import the instance instead of creating if the name already existed.

 * `datastore` - (Optional) Specifies the datastore information.
 Structure is documented below.
   Changing this parameter will create a new resource.